5 out of 5 stars

 What separates Betterment from most robo-advisors is its external account analyzer.

-Now you will be alerted when high fees hit your account or you have excess idle cash sitting around.
+It’s a cinch to set up alerts when high fees hit your account or you have excess idle cash sitting around.

-You will receive visual financial projections to see what your portfolio would look like if you rolled it over to Betterment.
+And you will receive visual financial projections to see what your portfolio would look like if you rolled it over to Betterment.

 The bottom line is goal projections factor in external accounts too.